Bradfield/algos/analysis/performance-of-python-types.md

 lists.
 When an item is taken from the front of the list, in Python’s implementation, all the other elements in the list are shifted one position closer to the beginning.
-This may seem silly to you now, but as we explore an alternative list implementation in a later chapter, we will see that this inefficiency is a concession that is made in order to allow $$O(1)$$ index operations.
+This may seem silly to you now, but as we explore an alternative list implementation in a later section, we will see that this inefficiency is a concession that is made in order to allow $$O(1)$$ index operations.